ncatlab/nlab-content/pages/6/8/2/1/1286/content.md

   \,,
 $$

 where, as indicated, the free loop space object is something like the [[de Rham space]] of $Spec R$.
-This means that regarded as a derived stack, the space $Spec R$ becomes an [[∞-groupoid]] whose morphisms are given by [[infinitesimal object|infinitesimal paths]] in the orighinal space.
+This means that regarded as a derived stack, the space $Spec R$ becomes an [[∞-groupoid]] whose morphisms are given by [[infinitesimal object|infinitesimal paths]] in the original space.

 By the $\infty$-erspective on [[Hochschild cohomology]] (as discussed there) this implies a bunch of nice relations.
 Details are in